juliettemurris/juliettemurris.github.io/index.md

 </ul>

 <strong>Latest news:</strong>
-> 🎊 I am very happy to share I am attending ICLR 2024 in Vienna, Austria!
+> 🎊 I am very happy to share I am attending <a href="https://iclr.cc/Conferences/2024">ICLR 2024</a> in Vienna, Austria!

 > 🔍 Exploring opportunities for junior researchers!
 As the organizer of the HeKA junior seminar, I welcome fellow researchers to come and present their work.
 Email me should you be interested in sharing your insights!